-You need a Facebook Page to be able to use the service, but ads can be finely targeted to suit your book’s potential appeal.
+You need a Facebook Page to be able to use the service.
+But ads can be finely targeted to suit your book’s potential niche appeal.

-When your ad is approved and running, you can turn it on and off at any time, such as mornings, Mondays or any other time that you feel will not be profitable.
+When your ad is approved and running, you can turn it on and off at any time, such as mornings, Mondays, or any other time you feel will not be profitable.

-Here is a link to a great post by Roger Packer about how to use KDP Ads.
+Here is a link to a post by the Nonfiction Authors Association about how to use KDP Ads.
 Similar to Facebook ads, once your ad is running, you can pause it at any time.

-Whichever means you choose; the most important factor is to get value for your money and stick firmly to your budget.
+Whatever you choose, the most important factor is to get value for your money and stick firmly to your budget.

-Always remember that with PPC, it is not how many clicks you get, but how many of the right type of clicks you get.
+Always remember that with PPC, it is not how many clicks you get but how many of the right types of clicks you get.

 So should you pay for book advertising?

-But with an ever increasing number of ebooks, in particular, being published each year, more effort is required to keep a high book ranking–and high book rankings are of course what are needed to sell books.
+But with an ever-increasing number of ebooks, in particular, being published each year, more effort is required to keep a high book ranking–and high book rankings are, of course, what are needed to sell books.

-But for my modest investment, I am more than pleased with the return I get.
-Steady sales and borrows, and a royalty payment every month.
+But for my modest investment, I am more than pleased with the return I get—steady sales and a royalty payment every month.

 If you are new to paid advertising, you will need to experiment to see what works best for you.